Exploring Naturalistic Planting Design Course

 How it works.

-We are next running the course between September 30 and March 10, with 10 presentations being delivered live, with recordings being sent out immediately afterwards and three live Q&A sessions; each being approx. one hour at 18.00 London time.
+We are next running the course between late September and early March, with 10 presentations being delivered live, with recordings being sent out immediately afterwards and three live Q&A sessions; each being approx. one hour at 18.00 London time.
 There will also be additional studio classes with assignments for a limited number of attendees.
-You can still join now!

 Attendees will have lifetime access to all course material.